 - If you're having trouble, try the tips to complete account recovery steps.

 - Reset your password when prompted.
 Choose a strong password that you haven't already used with this account.
 Learn how to create a strong password.

 Follow these steps to make your account more secure:

-- Add recovery options to get back in to your account easily in the future.
+- In the Signing in to Google panel, add recovery options to get back in to your account easily in the future.
 Learn how to set up recovery options.

 - Turn on 2-Step Verification to add another layer of security to your account.
 Learn how to turn on 2-Step Verification.

 - If you use Gmail, check your filters and forwarding settings.
 Make sure your mail isn't being forwarded to an email address you didn't set up.

 Was this article helpful?